sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/daily-plan-calendar.md

-# Operating Daily Plan from Calendar
+# Daily Plan Calendar

 A number of operations are available from the Daily Plan Calendar.

-For general operations available from the Daily Plan see [Operating Daily Plan](/operating-daily-plan).
+For general operations available from the Daily Plan see [Daily Plan](/daily-plan).

 ## Selecting single Date